Theodore354/Theodore354/README.md

 ###

-<p align="left">My name is Albert Theodore Lutterodt, and I'm a Mobile Developer, from Ghana</p>
+<p align="left">My name is Albert Theodore Lutterodt, and I'm an Aspiring Mobile Developer, from Ghana</p>

 ###